Falcosc/enable-loudness-equalisation/README.md

 1. restarts audio service to apply changed registry values

 # Known Issues
-- all settings flags stored in `fc52a749-4be9-4510-896e-966ba6525980` get overwritten with instead of just enabling loudness equalisation
+- all settings flags stored in `fc52a749-4be9-4510-896e-966ba6525980` get overwritten with, instead of just enabling loudness equalisation
-- flags key is different accros windows version `fc52a749-4be9-4510-896e-966ba6525980` used in this script works for windows 11, maybe 10 as well.
+- flags key is different across Windows version `fc52a749-4be9-4510-896e-966ba6525980` used in this script works for Windows 11, maybe 10 as well.